koor-tech/demo-gitops/kubernetes-cluster-kubeone/docs/setup-demo.md

 ## Hands On

-It's time to prepare your Kubernetes cluster for KSD usage.
+It's time to prepare your Kubernetes cluster for Rook usage.

 #### 1. Clone the Koor demonstration repository